-Existing Conditions: This job was for a clean room in a pharmaceutical compounding facility in New providence NJ.
+Existing Conditions: This job was for a clean room in a pharmaceutical compounding facility in New Providence NJ.
 In short, a compounding facility is where a licensed pharmacist, combines, mixes, or alters ingredients of a drug to create a medication tailored to the needs of an individual patient.
-That being said it was imperative this floor was as sterile as possible and met any and all ISO cleanroom standards.
-This meant there could be absolutely no cracks or crevices which would allow dust and microbes to grow and spread, which would contaminate the room.
+That being said it was imperative this floor was as sterile as possible and met any ISO cleanroom standards, upon visual inspection, we determined an elastomeric floor coating was not required, this meant there could be absolutely no cracks or crevices which would allow dust and microbes to grow and spread, which would contaminate the room.

 Once the keyways were complete the entire space was vacuumed and solvent wiped to remove any dust particles.
-This step is crucial as any debris will prevent the coating system from adhering to the substrate.
-The final step was to make tape lines on the walls at 4” heights to make sure we have the correct elevation on our cove base and to prevent any material splatters on the wall.
+This step is crucial, as any debris will prevent the epoxy coating system from adhering to the substrate.
+The final step was to apply tape lines on the walls at 4” heights to make sure we have the correct elevation on our cove base and to prevent any material splatters on the wall.

-After the cove base, we began installing the flooring system.
-For the first part of the system, we used GP 3579 as a standard epoxy primer.
-GP 3579 has good blush resistance and is low in viscosity to promote good penetration of the concrete substrate.
-Next, we made a slurry mix of Trafficote 105.
-We applied this material using a v-notched squeegee to a thickness of 1/16”.
-Trafficote 105 was the perfect material for this clean room because it is self-leveling, thus ensuring a smooth floor, and has antimicrobial properties.
-Finally, we applied a water-based urethane topcoat of GP 4410.
-GP 4410 was chosen because of its excellent resistance to pharmaceutical chemicals.
+After the cove base, we began installing the resinous flooring system.
+For the first part of the system, we used it as a standard epoxy primer.
+It has good blush resistance and is low in viscosity to promote good penetration of the concrete substrate.
+Next, we made an epoxy slurry.
+We applied this batter like epoxy resin using a v-notched squeegee to a thickness of 1/16”.
+Epoxy was the perfect material for this clean room because it is self-leveling, thus ensuring a smooth floor, and has antimicrobial properties.
+Finally, we applied a water-based top coat of water-based urethane.
+It was chosen because of its excellent resistance to pharmaceutical chemicals.